Can you ever veto an employee’s choice of support person in an HR meeting? And how should you respond if they start derailing your meeting?

 It’s important to remember that support people are not exclusive to employees.
 It’s reasonable for HR to have a support person present if they feel it’s necessary.
 They might be able to take notes and can be a valuable support mechanism for debriefing after a meeting.

 Clark has told HRM previously how important it is for HR to be able to talk to someone after emotionally fraught meetings.

 “We deal with varying types of heightened emotion and you don’t want to internalise that.
 Talking with a colleague allows you to debrief from the encounter.
-It’s also a way to think through what happened and what you’ve learnt,” he said at the time.
+It’s also a way to think through what happened and what you’ve learnt,” he said.

 - Support people should be present at investigation, performance, disciplinary and termination meetings.

-- They are a (semi) silent observer, there to offer moral and emotional support, and quiet advice to the employee.
+- They are a (semi) silent observer – there to offer moral and emotional support, and advice to the employee.

 - HR should be informed who the employee intends to bring as a support person before a meeting.

 - Support people cannot have a conflict of interest relating to the matter being discussed.
 If they do, it’s reasonable for the employer to veto them.

 - Allow the employee and the support person time to talk in private as often needed.

 - A support person is bound by the same confidentiality rules as an internal employee.